guilhermereis1k/TPaper/README.md

-TPaper
+# TPaper

 A lightweight Paper plugin that adds custom teleport items with settable locations, delay, limited uses, and cooldown.

-Features
+## Features

-Custom teleport item
+- Custom teleport item

-Set location by right-clicking the top of a block
+- Set location by right-clicking the top of a block

-Teleport delay (cancels if player moves)
+- Teleport delay (cancels if player moves)

-Cooldown only if teleport succeeds
+- Cooldown only if teleport succeeds

-Limited uses, item gets removed when empty
+- Limited uses, item gets removed when empty

-Simple and fast to use
+- Simple and fast to use

-Commands
+## Commands

-/tpaper – base command
+### /tpaper help

+Displays all available commands from the plugin.

+### /tpaper getMainPaper

+Gives the player the MainTown Teleport Paper.
+OP only.

+### /tpaper getCustomPaper

+Gives the player the Custom Teleport Paper, which allows defining a teleport location by right-clicking a block.
+OP only.

+### /tpaper setCoords <x> <y> <z>

+- Sets the MainTown coordinates in the config.yml.

+- Automatically saves the player’s current world

+- Updates X / Y / Z

-/tpaper give – gives the custom teleport item
+- Used by the MainTown teleport item

-(edit if your commands differ)
+- OP only.

-Requirements
+## Requirements

 PaperMC 1.20+

 Java 17+

-How it works
+## How it works

 Player gets the item